SohamRatnaparkhi/blogx/README.md

 * Clone the repository to your local machine.
 * Open a terminal and navigate to the cloned repository.
+* Create a network using the command `docker network create my-network`
-* Run the command docker compose up.
+* Run the command `docker compose up`.

 > **Note**: The `docker compose up` command will automatically set up the database.
 However, if it fails, please refer to the "*DB-Setup*" section for further instructions.